Marian Spencer: Career

 Spencer spent her entire life as a community servant and civil rights activist, working especially hard to desegregate public schools.
 Spencer was an activist for seven decades.
 She became a life member of the NAACP, and served on the Executive Board, as chairman of both the Legal Redress and Education committees.
 In 1981 Spencer became the first female president of the Cincinnati branch of the NAACP.
 She remains the only female president in the history of the Cincinnati branch of the NAACP.
 Spencer also served as chairperson of the Community Steering Committee for Indigent Defense, as chairperson of the Ohio Civil Rights Commission, and as the first African American elected president of the Woman's City Club.
-She served as president of The Links, Incorporated.
-She was an active member of the Board of Trustees of the Planned Parenthood of Cincinnati in the 1990s and subsequently served on the Planned Parenthood Foundation Board.
+She served as president of The Links, Incorporated, and was an active member of the Board of Trustees of the Planned Parenthood of Cincinnati in the 1990s and subsequently served on the Planned Parenthood Foundation Board.
 Spencer also served as a member of the University of Cincinnati's Board of Trustees.

-In 1983, she was the first African American female elected to Cincinnati City Council and served as Vice Mayor and as a member of the Charter Party for one term.
-She was a delegate to the 1988 Democratic National Convention in Atlanta supporting Jesse Jackson for President.
+In 1983, Spencer became the first African American female elected to Cincinnati City Council, and served a single term on the council as a Charter Party member.
+During her term, she served as the city's Vice Mayor.
+While on the council, she endorsed the presidential candidacy of former vice president Walter Mondale in the 1984 Democratic presidential primaries, and served as a delegate 1984 Democratic National Convention.
+Spencer was four years later a delegate to the 1988 Democratic National Convention, having supported Jesse Jackson's presidential candidacy.

 Spencer's career included numerous achievements and many awards and honors for her contributions to human service organizations and civic volunteer work.
 Among her awards are: Cincinnati Enquirer Woman of the Year Award; Brotherhood Award, National Conference of Christians and Jews; YWCA Career Woman of Achievement Award; and Humanitarian Award, Freedom Heritage Foundation of Columbus, Ohio.
 In 1998 Spencer was named a "Great Living Cincinnatian" by the Cincinnati USA Regional Chamber.
 Her husband was awarded this honor in 2005.
 He was the first person to receive this award to have been married to a previous recipient.
 In 2006 she received an Honorary Doctorate of Humane Letters from the University of Cincinnati.
 In 2010 the Cincinnati Public Schools renamed an elementary school in Walnut Hills, Cincinnati the Donald A. and Marian Spencer Education Center.
 In 2016 the Cincinnati City Council voted to rename the 100 block of Walnut Street between Theodore Berry Way and Second Street at The Banks "Marian Spencer Way."
 In 2018 the University of Cincinnati named a new residence hall on its main campus "Marian Spencer Hall."